justus-ndwigah/online-application-form/README.md

 ## 🌐 Project Overview

-The JAZ TECH Online Job Application System replaces traditional paper-based job applications with a centralized digital application process.
+The Smart Web Job Application System replaces traditional paper-based job applications with a centralized digital application process.

 Applicants can complete the application form online, upload their required documents, review their information before submission, and receive an application confirmation by email.